The Knowledge (film)

-The Knowledge is a 1979 British comedy-drama television film about a group of men and a woman doing "The Knowledge", the training required to become a London taxi driver.
+The Knowledge is a 1979 British comedy-drama television film about a group of men and a woman doing "the Knowledge", the training required to become a London taxi driver.
 It was directed by Bob Brooks with an ensemble cast including Nigel Hawthorne, Mick Ford, Jonathan Lynn and Maureen Lipman.

-Plot
+Premise

-Four out of work Londoners apply to do "The Knowledge" to become London taxi drivers.
+Four out of work Londoners apply to do "the Knowledge" to become London taxi drivers.
 They have to contend with learning approximately 15,842 streets and 468 set routes as well as Mr Burgess, a notoriously sadistic examiner from the Public Carriage Office.